RLO5/RWA/README.md

 # RWA
 RWA Projects
-here i will gather web3 projects working on rwa
+This repository serves as a curated collection of innovative Web3 projects focused on Real World Assets (RWA)

 RIO
 LEOX